wp-plugins/fourteen-extended/readme.txt

 Fourteen Extended will help you center align your entire site, set your blog feed to the glorious Twenty Fourteen full width look plus an option to set the single posts to full width too!
 Please report any issues on the support forums.

-For better and quick responses to your support request please use the plugin forum at: http://wpdefault.com/forums/forum/fourteen-extended/
+For better and quick responses to your support request please use the plugin forum at: [Support] (http://wpdefault.com/forums/forum/fourteen-extended/)

+Need more customization features?
+Try the [Styles: Twenty Fourteen] (http://wordpress.org/plugins/styles-twentyfourteen/) plugin

 == Installation ==